will-ockmore/MovieLists/README.md

 ### MovieLists

-Material design web app for finding a movie to watch.
+Material design / mobile first web app for finding a movie to watch.

 Built using the great API provided by [TheMovieDb](https://developers.themoviedb.org/3/getting-started/introduction).